Updated July 10, 2020

 - The North end entrances of Grand Central Terminal

 - The EasyPay Account Service Center.
 Use our automated phone service at 877-323-7433, or the EasyPay website.

 - The Eltingville Transit Center will be closed each day from 9 p.m. to 5 a.m.
 Monday through Friday and 9 p.m. to 6 a.m. on Saturday and Sunday.

 - There may be delays in response to FOIL requests because of the state's workforce reduction.

-- We’re not currently processing online applications for Paratransit Access-a-Ride.
-Call us at 877-337-2017 and we’ll handle requests on a case-by-case basis.
+- We’re not currently processing application requests for Paratransit Access-a-Ride.
+Call us at 877-337-2017 and we’ll handle application requests on a case-by-case basis.

 - Our MetroCard Balance Protection Program is on hold while our staff works remotely.